jeroenooms/opencpu-pages/_posts/2014-09-29-jsonlite-release-0-9-12.md

 #                     (right here) ------^
 ```

-This makes debugging much easier, especially when dealing with dynamic data that might not be easy reproduce.
+This makes debugging much easier, especially when dealing fast changing dynamic data from the web.

 ### Unicode parsing